pypa/pip/docs/development.rst

 Upgrading, removing, or adding a new vendored library gets a special mention using a ``news/<library>.vendor`` file.
 This is in addition to any features, bugfixes, or other kinds of news that pulling in this library may have.
-This uses the library name as the key so that updating the same library twice doesn't produce two news file entries.
+This uses the library name as the key, so that updating the same library twice doesn't produce two news file entries.

-Changes to the processes, policies, or other non code related changed that are otherwise notable can be done using a ``news/<name>.process`` file.
+Changes to the processes, policies, or other non-code related changes that are otherwise notable can be done using ``news/<name>.process`` file.
 This is not typically used, but can be used for things like changing version schemes, updating deprecation policy, etc.